It was a mess.

 In its last report – in 1972 — the board said the majority of deaths and injuries were among children 5 to 14 years old, surely, a different world of bicycling from today, where much older people frequent the bike lanes.

-In 2018, while overall traffic fatalities were down, more pedestrians and bicyclists were killed
+In 2018, while overall traffic fatalities were down, more pedestrians and bicyclists were killed on U.S. roads last year, accounting for nearly 20 percent of all traffic deaths, according to the National Highway Traffic Safety Administration, The Washington Post said.

 Other figures in recent years foreshadowed growing problems.
-In 2017, 783 bicyclists, considered “vulnerable road users as they are more vulnerable to injury or death in the event of a crash” died as a result of crashes with motor vehicles, the National Highway Transportation Safety Administration reported
+In 2017, 783 bicyclists, considered “vulnerable road users as they are more vulnerable to injury or death in the event of a crash” died as a result of crashes with motor vehicles, the National Highway Transportation Safety Administration reported.

 “Safety is a growing concern.
 Although bicyclists represent only about 2 percent of road fatalities, bicyclist deaths have increased 25 percent since reaching their lowest point in 2010,” according to the